davidf9999/dear_future_me/data_structure.md

 ## 1. Relational Database Tables

 These tables store structured, user-specific information critical for immediate personalization, guiding the LLM's behavior, and supporting safety protocols.
-The system prompt template will incorporate the content of these tables for the arg user.
+The system prompt template will incorporate the content of these tables for the client user.

 ### `UserProfileTable`